alexirpan/alexirpan.github.io/_posts/2023-11-25-neopoints-making-guide.markdown

 time you get a challenger-specific drop, you miss out on an arena-wide drop, and codestones only appear in the arena-wide item pool.

-The reason I care about verifying this leak is that the Battledome drops more than just codestones, and I wwant a more exact estimate of expected value from Battledoming.
+The reason I care about verifying this leak is that the Battledome drops more than just codestones, and I want a more exact estimate of expected value from Battledoming.
 Before going forward, we'll need to make some adjustments.
 On average, the simulator codestone drop rate is around 89% of the true crowdsourced